Dr. Paul Leon Ramsey

 Hilary Lenz, MPH

 Hilary has worked with A Little Help since February 2012 and now serves as the Program Director.
 Her background includes over ten years’ experience working and volunteering with nonprofits and researching in the social psychology and public health fields.
 As a member of Generations United and the National Center for Creative Aging, Hilary has implemented best practices to promote intergenerational connections throughout A Little Help’s many programs and services.
-She also serves on the Colorado Senior Lobby and the Village to Village Network’s National Village Exchange Program committee.
+She also serves on the Colorado Senior Lobby, the Village to Village Network’s National Village Exchange Program committee, Denver’s Local Coordinating Council, and the Denver Metro Respite Coalition’s Advisory Board.
 Hilary earned her Master of Public Health degree from the University of Pittsburgh and her Bachelor of the Arts degree from Duke University.

 Director of Member Growth

 Amanda Gregg joins the A Little Help team with exceptional experience and a passion for working to engage and empower older adults in the community.
 Over the past two and a half years, Amanda has served as the Director of the Denver Office on Aging for the City and County of Denver.
 In her work with the city, she moved several initiatives forward including the update of the Age Matters Report and the implementation of specified strategies and goal, as well as provided leadership and empowered the Denver Commission on Aging.
 Amanda earned her Master’s Degree in Nonprofit Management from Regis University.
 With this degree, her experience began with over six years in the nonprofit sector, previously working as the Division Director of Volunteers Services for Volunteers of America before her time with the City of Denver.